hrbrmstr/rust-ipv4heatmap/README.md

 - `fill-color` will overlay the specified color on the CIDR region
 - `border-color` will draw a border around the specified color on the CIDR region
 - `label`, `label-color`, and `label-font` (which is optional) will draw the specified label text to fit the CIDR region
+- `display-prefix` will display the CIDR in Inconsolata at the CIDR bottom center w/alpha'd white (if present and `true`).

 in that order.